JaimeSerrano15/SV-AirDetect/README.md

 ## Licencia

 AirDetect
-Copyright (C) 2022 Bruce Montenegro, Alejandro Cader, Jaime Serrano, Miguel Cruz, Edith López
+Copyright (C) 2022  Jaime Serrano, Edith López, Alejandro Pinto, Miguel Cruz, Bruce Montenegro,

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version (collectively, "GPL").